 The Potential Standard:

 There are currently no national energy efficiency standards for set-top boxes.
 In June 2011, DOE published a proposed determination of coverage signaling their intent to begin a rulemaking.
 However, in December 2013, DOE, pay-TV industry, and energy efficiency groups announced a voluntary set-top box energy conservation agreement.
 Following this announcement, DOE withdrew both the proposed rulemaking for a set-top box test procedure and the proposed coverage determination for set-top boxes.

-Over 85% of U.S. homes, or over 100 million households, subscribe to some form of pay TV.
+Over 82 million households, subscribe to some form of pay TV.
 Most homes have more than one set-top box.
 However, the audit notes that signatories to the agreement purchased only 23 million set-top boxes in 2018, down from 46 million in 2014.